-Because I will always love Whitney, but I am going to infallibly love life more.
+Because I will always love Whitney, but I’m going to, infallibly, love life more.

-We are all running all the time after an idea, a thought, this and that, but the moments that literally coupe notre souffle (take our breath away and it is souffle, not soufflé) happen on a random sunny April day while laying on a Summer towel on the beach with our Winter jackets on.
+We’re all running all the time after an idea, a thought, this and that, but the moments that literally coupe notre souffle (take our breath away and it is souffle, not soufflé) happen on a random sunny April day while laying on a Summer towel, on the beach, with our Winter jackets on.
 Can you feel the fresh Spring sand on your (cold) feet?
 The wind in your hair?
 Only the day isn’t, in fact, random.
 It’s my birthday.

 For my birthday, I want free delicious ice cream for everyone, no side effects, no extra pounds.

-What am I doing with my life? is a question I’ve heard lately and, frankly, pretty often throughout my life.
-From friends and – it’s a good thing frankly doesn’t have comparison terms – from myself in my early twenties.
-Slowly, but surely, the question had started to fade and whenever friends complain, I find it hard to do the same.
-But please complain, you never do, don’t you have stuff you have to complain about?, a once close friend, quite many years ago, asked me and I thought to myself (in two seconds): Well, if I start now to complain about the fact that I’d sent a hundred CVs in the world and nothing, I’d only later realized that I was just aiming in the wrong direction, (the friend was very much employed, had a sort oh housemaid and I was happy for her), that I’d written a whole article on my website, is currently in drafts, therefore hadn’t even been posted anywhere for anyone to see, but it is, hey, hanging in the back of my mind like crazy, that I didn’t like the tone God knows what boyfriend (or friend) used in a discussion (that seemed like I was the only one really opening up in anyway) or that, you know, I didn’t get to do my workout routine in the morning because I didn’t find the energy in myself to, then us meeting now would only be a continuation of the same old, before giving the answer: I always have stuff to get done and think about, I know I am going to, I want to, so I will.
-Complaining doesn’t help me and will only negatively energize you, so...
+What am I doing with my life? is a question I have heard a lot lately and, frankly, pretty often throughout my life.
+I like that frankly doesn’t have comparison terms.
+From friends and from myself in my early twenties.
+Slowly, but surely, the question had started to fade away and whenever friends complain, I find it hard to do the same.
+But please complain, you never do, don’t you have stuff you want to complain about?, a once close friend, quite many years ago, asked me after her complaining.
+I thought to myself, for a second, well, if I start now to complain about the fact that I’d sent a hundred CVs into the world and nothing (I’d only later realized that I was just aiming in the wrong direction), that I’d written a whole article that is currently in drafts, therefore hadn’t even been posted anywhere for anyone to see, but it is, hey, hanging in the back of my mind like crazy, that I didn’t like the tone God knows what boyfriend (or friend) used in a discussion (that seemed like I was the only one really opening up in, anyway) or that, you know, I didn’t get to do my workout routine in the morning because I didn’t find the energy in myself to, then us meeting now would only be a continuation of the same old, before giving the actual answer: I always have stuff to get done and think about, I know I’m going to get the stuff done, I want to, so I will.
+Complaining doesn’t help me and will only negatively energize you in the little time we get to spend together, so...
 Or something like that, but maybe shorter.
 Or longer.
-It was during lunch, so this might really be it and I stand by my belief.
+It was during lunch, so this might, really, be it and I stand by my belief.
 As shown.
 Talking things into fruition, however… this I love!
 I love fruit, maybe that’s why.
 And doing things I truly want to spend time on.
 If it’s something I truly wanted to do, then it never feels like a minute wasted, just time well spent.
 Is this discipline?
 It surely sounds so and I thought I did not like it, but I surely do.
 Af.

 People love complaining.
 People would even complain that the Maldives have nothing special really.
 People… People are remarkable people.

-Real conversations, on the other hand – that happen over dinner, in the car with the music on and everything, leaning against a pillar in the club (talking about everything), over the phone at any hour of the day for hours or conversations that don’t even need words to clear shit (Natasha, Inga, don’t say the word out loud until you are very grown up) out, just telepathy, or conversations that only happen between two couples of eyes, no mouths, no ears, lol (at other times, two mouths are mandatory, both couple of ears are), do clear shit (oh, but you have already said sex, so) out.
-I believe that clarifying shit is the shit to pushing things forward in the relationship with ourselves and, only after, in a life lived together.
+Real conversations, on the other hand – that happen over dinner, in the car, with the music on and everything, leaning against a pillar in the club (talking about everything), over the phone, at any hour of the day for hours, or conversations that don’t even need words to clear s*it (Natasha, Inga, don’t say the word out loud until you’re very grown up) out, just telepathy, or conversations that only happen between two couples of eyes, no mouths, no ears, lol (at other times, two mouths are mandatory, both couple of ears, too), do clear s*it (oh, but you’ve already said sex, so) out.
+I believe that clarifying shit is the shit to push things forward in the relationship with ourselves and, only after, in a life lived together.
 Not easy shit, but!
 But!
-You do find the energy if you truly love life, wish for an amazing life and are grateful for the amazing life you are actually living already.
+You do find the energy if you truly love life, wish for an amazing life and are grateful for the amazing life you’re, actually, living already.
 And this is how we become lighter.

 The dots kind of make me think of puzzles.
 How they work, how the pieces only work together if they work together inside the picture you can (only after it’s done) look at from afar and see how beautiful it really is.
 I’m talking like a puzzle is a piece of art or something, but you know what, don’t you think that it is?
 You can see how you reacted in certain situations, then realize it’s better not to react even.
-Not in the sense that you’re now all cold and don’t have feelings, évident, but in the sense that you should first see inside yourself why, see what is the best thing to do and do it.
+Not in the sense that you’re now all cold and don’t have feelings, of course, but in the sense that you should first see inside yourself why, see what’s the best thing to do and do it.
 In fractions of seconds, figure out the intention.
-It’s an exercise, even within the deep relaxation, a continuous awareness, but is there any other, better option?
-We are only human and learning new stuff is always exciting.
+It’s an exercise, a continuous awareness, but is there any other, better option?
+We’re only human and learning new stuff is always exciting.
 Fun.
-And then there’s the stuff we just know, no one thought us, no one can teach us, it’s just who we are.
+And then there’s the stuff we just know, no one taught us, no one can teach us, it’s just who we are.
 More fun.